 When spouses, intimate partners, family members, roommates, or dates use threats, physical violence, harassment, emotional abuse, or stalking, or if they otherwise assert their power in an adverse manner to control the behavior of another person, then they can be found guilty of domestic violence.
 More often than not, women are the targets of domestic violence, but it is not uncommon for children who live in violent households to become victims themselves.

 Technically speaking, domestic violence is a form of assault and battery.
 However, when assault and/or battery occurs between two people who supposedly share an intimate connection, Oklahoma takes a stricter stance.
 If you receive your first domestic violence charge, and if there exists no aggravating factors, the state may charge you with a misdemeanor.
 However, if you are charged with a second or subsequent offense and if there were aggravating factors, you may face felony domestic abuse charges.
 Both misdemeanor and felony offenses can have a lasting, negative impact on your personal, professional, and financial life.
-For this reason, if you face domestic violence charges, you should retain the help of an aggressive Tulsa domestic violence attorney right away.
+For this reason, if you face domestic violence charges, you should retain the help of an aggressive Tulsa domestic violence lawyer right away.
+Apart from specializing in domestic violence cases, BDIW also has experienced Personal Injury Lawyers in Tulsa to assist you in other personal injury-related matters.
 Contact BDIW Law now.